adnammit/vue3boilerplate/README.md

 ## To-do
 * provide login and signup
 * implement more robust user management
-* prod stuff:
-    - figure out how to get the right path for static assets
-    - since your app is statically hosted, set up a redirect for the auth-denied pages -- actually all routing is messed up
 * lazy-loading in router/index.ts
-* get knowing about CompositionAPI and OptionsAPI
+* get knowing about CompositionAPI and OptionsAPI -- check that you're using best practices
 * scss -- maybe? css may be preferred

 ## Done